openproblems-bio/task_workshop_example/INSTRUCTIONS.md

 This is the base that we we want to turn into proper components connected by a workflow.
 Show the script and output to demonstrate what we want to do.

+The test resources will need to be synced for this to work.

 ## 1. Update the task `_viash.yaml` config file

 - Briefly explain and fill in the sections of the file